 Part-time jobs away from home

-Administrative Assistant: Tap into your communication, general office and organizational skills as an administrative assistant.
-Busy executives always seem to need another pair of hands to take care of their routine clerical tasks like scheduling meetings, filing, data entry, and possibly getting business documents notarized.
+Administrative Assistant: Utilize your communication, general office, and organizational skills as an administrative assistant.
+Busy executives often seem to need an extra pair of hands to handle their routine clerical tasks, such as scheduling meetings, filing, data entry, and possibly notarizing business documents.
 In that case, your Notary commission would be a valuable asset on top of your detail-oriented approach to assigned tasks.

 Wedding Officiant: Keep something old, new, borrowed and blue on hand for your client’s special day.
 As a wedding officiant, you perform the ceremony, help complete the wedding documents and file them with the right vital records division afterward.
 You’ll need a separate license to perform marriages in most states, but some states list it as one of a Notary’s official duties.
 The requirements may also vary for religious, non-denominational and civil ceremonies.

-Personal Concierge: Expand your assistant work by offering personal concierge services.
+Personal Concierge: Enhance your assistant services by offering personalized concierge services.
 Those busy executives you’re helping around the office probably have a laundry list of personal errands you can handle for them, too.
 Whether it’s booking reservations and travel or picking up dry cleaning and groceries, you can turn these everyday errands into opportunities to make a few extra dollars.

 Mystery Shopper: Double down on your everyday errands by becoming a mystery shopper.
 While you’re taking care of personal concierge tasks, you may be able to report back on certain shopping experiences with companies seeking customer feedback.
 Like Notaries, the demand is high for mystery shoppers who are punctual, observant and detail-oriented.